 On the day of your transfer, we will tell you how many embryos you have suitable.
 Dependent upon your age and medical history, as per our single embryo transfer policy only one embryo may be transferred if you have a good prognosis.

 Some clinics do offer testing of embryos at this very early stage to see which ones develop – this could involve chromosome testing or ‘time-lapse’ embryo scopes.
 Some of these processes however are not yet completely validated, and so although early results may look promising, here at Manchester Fertility we don’t offer any treatment or protocol which doesn’t have tangible, long-term evidence-based success.

-We do of course offer extra services which have been proven – such as the use of EmbryoGlue which helps embryos implant, endometrial scratching procedure prior to your cycle to stimulate the endometrial lining and also the use of DHEA supplement if your tests show you have poor ovarian reserve.
+We do of course offer extra services which have been proven – such as the use of EmbryoGlue which helps embryos implant, endometrial scratching procedure prior to your cycle to stimulate the endometrial lining.